romaingugert/puppet-skilled-sandbox/README.md

 The Robo questions are defined in `.robo/config/properties.php` and the answers are stored in `.robo/config/my.config`.

-### Integrations

-You'll find an `integrations/` folder with the Sass stylesheets, fonts, images and scripts by the application, as well as templates and snippets to help you edit them.
-This project uses [Bootstrap 4](https://getbootstrap.com/) HTML/CSS framework.

-While you work on the integration files, execute `make watch` in the `integrations/` folder and visit `puppet-skilled-sandbox/integrations/` to see the changes on the templates in real time.

-To see the changes in real time to the actual application, use `robo assets:watch` at the project root.

-You can also use `make build` and `robo assets:build` if you only want to build the assets once.

 ## Step 1

 This step provide a basic architecture for the application with a single static page to present the main principles of Puppet Skilled.